Jo-Lam/synthesise_identifiers_ALSPAC/README.md

 (13_data_linkage.py)

+## Compare findings
 False matches and miss matches at each scenario is summarised and compared (14_compare_linkages.py, 15_combine_outputs.py). against original linkage in ALSPAC, which is not described here.

-For results and further description of the methodology, please read my paper and the appendix materials.
+For results and further description of the methodology, please read my paper and the appendix materials. (links to be added)
-Please feel free to get in touch at joseph.lam.18@ucl.ac.uk